Nayak1703/cp/README.md

 ## 🔐 Credentials

-### Owner Login (HR Management)
+### Owner Login (HR)

 - **Email**: owner123@gmail.com
 - **Password**: owner123

-**Note**: After owner login, you have rights to create new HR users, decide their scope, and share email/password.
+**Note**: After hr's owner login, you have rights to create new HR users, decide their scope, and share email/password.
 HR users can later reset their passwords.

 ---